chrysanthos/auth-logging/README.md

 ## Usage

-The package service provider is registered automatically and a migration is provided to be run.

-The only thing you need to do is run your migrations by running
+The only thing you need to do is run your migrations using

 ``` bash
 php artisan migrate